TheDevCactus/pong/README.md

 #### GLFW

-    GLFW is an Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan development on the desktop.
-It provides a simple API for creating windows, contexts and surfaces, receiving input and events.
+"GLFW is an Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan development on the desktop.
+It provides a simple API for creating windows, contexts and surfaces, receiving input and events."

 [Website](https://www.glfw.org/)

 #### GLM

-    OpenGL Mathematics (GLM) is a header only C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specifications.
+"OpenGL Mathematics (GLM) is a header only C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specifications."

 [Website](https://github.com/g-truc/glm)